Linda Longstreth

-Linda S. Longstreth (born in Mannington, West Virginia) is an American politician and a Democratic member of the West Virginia House of Delegates representing District 50 since January 12, 2013.
+Linda S. Longstreth is an American politician who was a Democratic member of the West Virginia House of Delegates representing District 50 from January 12, 2013 to December 1, 2020.
 Longstreth served consecutively from January 2005 until January 2013 in a District 43 seat.

 Education

 Longstreth earned her BA from Fairmont State College (now Fairmont State University) and her MS from West Virginia University.